Admission Requirements for the Undergraduate Degree Program in Nursing

 - All required courses must have a grade of 2.0 (C) or better.

 - A grade of less than 2.0 in any three (3) prerequisite courses required in the Undergraduate Nursing Curriculum Plan of Study will result in ineligibility for admission.

 - Repeated core science courses, for the purpose of admission, will be factored together to produce a cumulative GPA.

 - Students are allowed only one withdrawal from the same science course.
 This withdrawal policy does not include courses dropped during the refund period.

-- Laboratory science courses for non-RN students need to have been completed within five (5) years of an application to the School of Nursing.
+- Laboratory science courses for non-RN students need to have been completed within five (5) years of an application to the College of Nursing.
 Special consideration may be given to applicants with a four year degree in science or a medically related field.

 - Nursing students transferring from another nursing program must submit a letter of good standing from the Dean or designee of their previous nursing program.

-- Applicants who have been admitted to the School of Nursing will be required to submit a record of a comprehensive physical examination completed within the last 6 months, a complete immunization record and/or lab titres, PPD within 3 months of entry or chest x-ray, and Cardiopulmonary Resuscitation Certification prior to registration.
+- Applicants who have been admitted to the College of Nursing will be required to submit a record of a comprehensive physical examination completed within the last 6 months, a complete immunization record and/or lab titres, PPD within 3 months of entry or chest x-ray, and Cardiopulmonary Resuscitation Certification prior to registration.
 A criminal background check and malpractice insurance purchased through the university is required upon enrollment in the first clinical nursing course.
 In addition, students must meet agency requirements as they are mandated.

 NOTE: Simply meeting the above requirements does not guarantee admission to the Nursing Program.
 All applicants to Nursing are reviewed and the best qualified are admitted.
 Enrollment is limited.